tighten/craft-build-query/README.md

-# craft-complex-queries
+# Complex Queries in Craft
-Comples queries in Craft using extending the ElementCriteriaModel
+A plugin for Craft CMS, demonstrating how to make complex queries possible by modifying an `ElementCriteriaModel` using `buildElementsQuery()`.